Skip to content ↓

 Sixth Form

-The Management and Economics International Baccalaureate course components are broadly similar to their A-level counterparts.
+The Business Management and Economics International Baccalaureate course components are broadly similar to their A-level counterparts.
 The IB will appeal to the more independent learner wishing to study a wider span of subjects.
+The emphasis in the IB subjects are global and international issues whereas A level requires specific knowledge of the UK economy, UK government economic policy and UK business.
+The A level has no coursework whereas IB subjects comprise of Internal Assessments to provide practical applications for theory.

 Extracurricular activities